reynaldysaputra/reynaldysaputra/README.md

 A passionate software engineer from Jakarta, Indonesia

-- 🌱    I’m currently learning Redux
+- 🌱    I’m currently learning Firebase
-- 💬    Ask me about React, Redux, And Material-UI
+- 💬    Ask me about React, Redux, Material-UI, And Firebase
 - 💻    All of my projects are available at https://renalfrontdev.web.app/
 - 📫    How to reach me: renalfrontend@gmail.com
 - ⚡     Fun fact I think I am funny